 Eligibility: The UMSummer Institute invites entering sophomores, juniors, and seniors in high school to apply.
 The UMSummer Institute is limited to 20 students in each course.

 Housing: Institute participants will stay in on campus housing in the Residence Halls (Knowles Hall) during this time.

 Cost: $1800 (tuition, fees, room and board, all meals, and program cost)

-Offered in conjunction with the UMSummer Institutes program, the Kermit and Kathleen Schwanke Institute is facilitated by the Davidson Honors College at UM and provides high school students and incoming college freshman the chance to explore university life and academics through an immersive, two-week classroom and field-based program.
+Offered in conjunction with the UMSummer Institutes program, the Kermit and Kathleen Schwanke Institute is facilitated by the Davidson Honors College at UM and provides high school students and incoming college freshman the chance to explore university life and academics through an dimmers, two-week classroom and field-based program.
 Students have a choice between two honors courses:

 “HONR 191 – Creative Writing in the Environment” or “HONR 191 – Climate Science, Society, and Solutions”.
 Similar to the UMSummer Institute experience, Schwanke Honors Institute students are housed on campus in a University residence hall.
 Students spend their mornings engaged in academic coursework and their afternoons taking advantage of college readiness workshops and local field trips.
-Additionally, Schwanke Honors Institute students will embark on a 3-day excursion to Glacier National Park and the Blackfeet Reservation in Northwest Montana for an immersive study of the environment and sustainability.
+Additionally, Schwanke Honors Institute students will embark on a 3-day excursion to Glacier National Park and the Blackfeet Reservation in Northwest Montana for an dimmers study of the environment and sustainability.
 Scholarship funding is available for the Schwanke Honors Institute.

 For more information please visit the Schwanke Honors Institute page.